Documents

 What Does “Notarised” Mean?

-When an employer or visa authority asks for a “notarised copy” of your degree or other documents, they want official confirmation that the copy is genuine.
-Here’s exactly what that means and how to get it.
+When an employer or visa authority asks for a notarised copy of your degree, they want official confirmation that the copy is genuine.
+Here's what that means and how to get it.

 For China Z-visa purposes, notarisation typically means one of two things: